 To receive continuing education (CE) credit, you must complete the virtual lecture, CE posttest and activity evaluation.

-This activity has been designed to meet the educational needs of nurse practitioners, nurses and oncology social workers at intermediate and advanced levels of practice, caring for patients with hematologic malignancies.
+This activity has been designed to meet the educational needs of nurse practitioners, nurses, oncology social workers at intermediate and advanced levels involved in the care of patients with myeloma.

 At the conclusion of this program, participants will be able to:

 - List at least two new drugs/new applications to treat patients with myeloma along with monitoring and managing side effects

 - Assess long-term and late effects of myeloma and myeloma treatments